jonlpersson/ed-latimore/site/_posts/2023-03-16-what-happens-when-you-get-a-baby.md

   - change-your-perspective
 categories:
   - Reality
+description: >-
-description: A father’s perspective on what happens when you get a baby.
+  I became a father for the first time in 2022.
+There are a lot of things you never expect.
+Here is my perspective on what happens when you have a baby.
 image: /assets/images/thumbnails/ed-latimore-holding-his-new-born-baby.jpeg
 ---
 On November 18, 2022, my fiance and I welcomed our son into the world.